 - Set your pressure cooker to sauté/high temp and add the olive oil, onion and garlic.
 Cook until the onions have softened (1-2 minutes).

-- Add the sliced mushrooms and cook until they have softened and browned slightly.
+- Add the sliced mushrooms and cook until they have softened and browned.

-- Add all of the remaining ingredients into the cooker and secure the lid.
+- Add all of the remaining ingredients (wine, chicken stock, rice, butter, thyme and bay leaf) into the pressure cooker pot and stir.
+Secure the lid.

 - Select the ‘risotto’ setting if your pressure cooker has this.
 If not, set the pressure to high/manual and cook for 12 minutes.
 It will take 10-15 minutes for the pressure to build before the cooking process starts.